-The first rung in the ladder to financial freedom is to pay off your debt.
+The first rung in the ladder to retire early is to pay off your debt.
 Start with credit card debt and then work your way up to automobile loans, student loans, and mortgage loans.
 Along with paying down debt, another smart piece of advice is to pay yourself at the same time.
 For example, if you pay $100 to your credit card a month, also pay $100 to your savings account.
 This not only accumulates, but makes saving a habit.
 Pay your debt, pay yourself.

 2. Live conservatively.

 It’s tempting to want to live big—to splurge on top-of-the-line vehicles or the latest play thing.
 But if you’re serious about early retirement, then pull the reins.
 You don’t have to scrimp, but minimize your spending when it comes to unnecessary items.
 Do you really need an $80,000 vehicle when a $40,000 will suffice?
 Live conservatively now so that you can live comfortably later.